 Second Sew – Kids clothes made of recycled materials.
 Second Sew does not throw away but reuse and this in a very cute way.
 Old clothes and tissues are transformed into baby and kids clothes- high quality and at the same time unique.
 If you are a mum or dad, aunt or uncle you must see what they are doing!

 Olly – Bras and panties of organic cotton.
 Olly lingerie provides you comfortable, yet perfect looking underwear for women.
-Their bras and bottoms are ethically made and you can be sure that you will feel comfortable in them.
+To sum up their bras and bottoms are ethically made and you can be sure that you will feel comfortable in them.

 Gayaskin – Sport clothes yes, but ethically.
 Gayaskin uses 100% recycled PET fibres for their sportswear for women.
-All products from leggings to sports-bra are made in Europe and if your order online they come ethically packed and ship with zero carbon.
+Further all products from leggings to sports-bra are made in Europe and if your order online they come ethically packed and ship with zero carbon.

 WIWI – old tires make new shoes.
 Wiwi is the king of upcycling while helping local tribes in Indonesia.
 The shoes are made with unused tires for the sole and all sales are helping a charity organization to feed and educate locals at the same time.